EtienneLamoureux/TQVaultAE/README.md

 - The language used by the application
 - The paths where the vault files are located
 - The paths where the game files are located
-- The "item edition" options (i.e. cheats)
+- The cheats (listed under the "item edition" options)

 ## Troubleshooting and F.A.Q.
 **Q. Can TQVaultAE use my old vault files?**